 "I believe that there is no difference between art and design"

-At the time, I was actually busy with a completely different problem.
-Our oldest son was suffering from a chronic kidney disease and for many years we spent a lot of time in the hospital.
+At the time, our oldest son was suffering from a chronic kidney disease and for many years we spent a lot of time in the hospital.
 I always picked him up at school at noon and then we went to the hospital together by car.
 We had a nice routine of turning up the car radio and singing along.
 At some point the song "King of Pain" by "The Police" was playing on the radio.
 They were the heroes of my youth and of course I sang along loudly.
 My son asked me a little irritated: "What is he singing?" and I translated the sentence into German: "King of Pain - König der Schmerzen".
 Whereupon he said without hesitation, "that's me - I'm the king of pain."
 This moved and touched me deeply and I started to illustrate Sting's lyrics on that very evening.
 I added my visual forms to his linguistic images about pain.
 He writes so beautiful sentences like "There's a dead salmon frozen in a waterfall".
 In our words and pictures we describe very different pains, but they offer the readers - both children and adults - a reason to talk about the difficult topic of pain.
 I gave the original illustrations to my son and hung them in his room.
 Later, I sent a second set of prints to Sting to New York.
 I thought to myself, "If you don't ask, you'll never know what the answer would have been."
 A few weeks later, an enthusiastic email arrived: Sting was all excited and really wanted to turn it into a picture book.

 What fascinates you about making picture books?

 I think, the concept of 'visual thinking' is what excites me the most about it.
-I think both in words and in pictures at the same time.
+I think and work in words and in pictures at the same time.
 They play with each other and also they fight about what place each gets on the page.
 When words and images meet in a book it is like a chemical reaction.
 Sometimes something beautiful happens, sometimes something surprising, and sometimes it explodes.
 In graphic design, on posters for example, this is a classic technique.
 Ideally, the designer tricks the viewer's brain.
 It works like this: When we read a word, we search our memory for suitable images to go with it - we can't help it, and for each of us, for example, the sentence "I finally arrived at home" means something completely different and we associate it with different emotions and associations.
 But when we connect this sentence with the illustrator's visual idea of the 'home' he creates, a new variation of our memories is born.
 In the reader's imagination, words and images create a new, extended world.
 This is like magic.
 But there can also be conflicts, for example, if we read the word dog but next to it see the drawing of a cat, the both collide in our brain and we resolve this conflict by building our own little story around it.
 This is, how you could reduce the entire history of graphic design to this simple but ever-changing encounter of word plus image.
 With picture books, there's in addition the fact that most of the times just one of the readers can really read and the other can't yet.
 Then you talk with your kids about the story and think it through and extend it together.

 You've been teaching graphic design at university for many years.
 How did it come about and what is particularly important to you in your teaching?